thiadeliria/KenKen/README.md

 </p>

 ### Generalised Arc Consistence
+Implemented as `prop_GAC` in propagators.py.
+Generalised Arc Consistence (GAC) is concerned with consistency.
+A CSP is GAC if all its constraints are GAC.
+A constraint is GAC if there is some combination of values that, when assigned, satisfies the constraint. *e.g.*, If we find a solution that fills in every cell and satisfies all of a KenKen puzzle's row, column, and cage constraints, this puzzle is GAC.

-Implemented as `prop_gac` in propagators.py.
-Generalised Arc Consistence (GAC) employs propagation to make each arc in a constraint graph consistent.
-We initialise the GAC queue with all relevant constraints of the CSP.
+GAC employs propagation to make each arc in a constraint graph consistent.
+We find inconsistencies and remove them by pruning the offending values from the domains of variables.
+Since these values are arc-inconsistent, they do not constitute a solution, so we eliminate them altogether.

 ## Heuristics